In this guide:

 Defrost frozen food in the fridge overnight to halve cooking time

-A very simple way to save energy at home is to replace older incandescent bulbs with either light emitting diode (LED) or compact fluorescent (CFL) bulbs.
-These energy-saving bulbs use only 25% to 30% the energy of a typical incandescent bulb, and they last for far longer.
+A very simple way to save energy at home is to replace older incandescent bulbs with either light-emitting diode (LED) or compact fluorescent (CFL) bulbs.
+These energy-saving bulbs use a fraction of the energy of a typical incandescent bulb, and they last for far longer too.

-You might pay more out of pocket initially to purchase energy-saving lightbulbs, but they start paying for themselves over time.
-The Energy Saving Trust reckons that replacing all incandescent bulbs with LEDs would cost about £100 up front, but would save the average household £35 per year on energy bills.
+You might pay more initially to purchase energy-saving lightbulbs, but they’ll start paying for themselves immediately and you’ll have recouped the cost long before they need replacing.
+The Energy Saving Trust reckons that replacing all incandescent bulbs with LEDs would cost about £100 up front but would save the average household £35 per year on energy bills.

 Another way to save money on lighting is to install dimmer switches.
 You’ll only need to light the room to the brightness of your choice, reducing energy use.

 Smart heating systems and energy-saving gadgets help you understand how your household uses energy.
 With a smart thermostat, you can control heating remotely using an app on your smartphone or computer.
-You’ll be able to manage your home’s temperature at any time of day, from any location, which means that no energy is wasted.
-There’s really no need to leave the heat on when you’re not at home, and smart thermostats give you added flexibility – even learning your schedule to adjust heating automatically.
+You’ll be able to manage your home’s temperature at any time of day, from any location, to ensure energy isn’t wasted unnecessarily.
+There’s really no need to leave the heat on when you’re not at home, and smart thermostats give you the ability to make changes on the go; they’re even smart enough to learn your habits over time to adjust heating automatically.

 Smart meters are different from smart thermostats in that they transmit accurate, real-time readings to your energy supplier.
 These come with in-home displays to help you monitor energy use, cutting waste as well.
 It’s estimated that paying attention to your smart meter’s in-home display could reduce your electricity use by 2.8% and gas use by 2%, so looking into energy saving gadgets might be a great investment.